canonical/charmed-aether-sd-core/docs/tutorials/mastering.md

 - Network Slice: `Tutorial`
 - Device Group: `device-group`

 Click the two `Generate` buttons to automatically fill in the values in the form.
-Note the IMSI, OPC, Key and Sequence Number; we are going to use them shortly.
+Note the IMSI, OPC, and Key; we are going to use them shortly.

 After clicking the `Submit` button you should see the subscriber created: